TrebledJ/trebledj.github.io/content/posts/ctf/tamuctf22/2022-04-22-tamuctf-2022-labyrinth.md

 ---
 title: TAMUctf 2022 – Labyrinth
-description: Using CFGs to solve a control-flow maze.
+excerpt: Using CFGs to solve a control-flow maze.
 tags:
   - reverse
   - python